 The reduced cost to this type of hosting solution is its upside.
 That’s because you are sharing a server with others, the cost of running and maintaining the server is spread evenly.

 At the end of the day, you might end up paying as little as $3 per month.

 Shared hosting is ideal for those starting out in the web, or businesses with small-sized traffic.

 Dedicated Server Hosting

-If you are looking to rent out an entire server without needing to share it with anyone, dedicated hosting is the way to go.
+Dedicated Server hosting is best if you are looking to rent out an entire server without needing to share it with anyone.

-This hosting solution, though more expensive, is best suited for big businesses and websites with a large influx of traffic.
+This hosting solution, though more expensive, is best for big businesses and websites with a large influx of traffic.
 Or perhaps you are looking to configure your web server just the way you want it without minding the added cost.
-Dedicated hosting is your best bet.
+Dedicated Server hosting is the one for you.

 Most WordPress hosting companies offer dedicated hosting alongside shared hosting.
 Of course, that’s not to say you are only limited to WordPress.

 What if you wanted to enjoy the benefits of dedicated hosting, but your pockets aren’t deep enough to foot the bill?

 It’s a hosting solution that combines the robustness of dedicated hosting with the cost-effectiveness of shared hosting.